MultiverseLearningProducts/swe/src/mod2/wk2/day1.md

 ```

 ## Challenges
-1. Create an HTML page containing a Button.
+1. Create an HTML page containing a Button called `myButton`.
 Add another Button with the words "Switch it" on it, which disables `myButton` when pressed and then enables it when pressed again.
 Clue - there is a `.disabled` property on a button!

-2. Create an HTML page which prints out the name of the key pressed (in the correct case) when a user types into a text box.
+2. Create an HTML page which captures each key press that a user types into a input text box and prints them, one at a time, below the text box.

 3. Create an HTML page which changes from one image to another when the user hovers their mouse over the image.